Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework

 \textit{Low-valent ions: carrier migration and gathering}---It is well-known that, according to the Coulomb’s law, the strength of ionic bonds depends on the distance between ions and the amount of charge carried by them.
-Taking copper oxides as an example, when initially isolated neutral atoms coalesce to form an ionic crystal, the energy released by the system first ionizes the outermost $s$-electrons of the metal atoms due to their low first ionization energy $\sim$5-8 eV (Figs.~S1-2~\cite{Supplemental}).
-The neutral oxygen atoms then capture these electrons to form \ce{O-} anions, further lowering the system’s energy (Fig.~\ref{fig:1}).
+Taking cuprates as an example, when initially isolated neutral atoms coalesce to form an ionic crystal, the energy released by the system first ionizes the outermost $s$-electrons of the metal atoms due to their low first ionization energy (Figs.~S1-3~\cite{Supplemental}).
+The neutral O atoms then capture these electrons to form \ce{O-} anions, further lowering the system’s energy~\cite{Atkins2010}.
 Consequently, the system becomes populated with low-valent metal cations and \ce{O-} anions.
 To achieve even greater energy reduction, the system promotes the ionization of $d$-electrons from the low-valent cations, raising their oxidation states.
 These ionized $d$-electrons are subsequently drawn to the \ce{O-} anions, increasing their valence states while reducing the interionic distances.
-This process ultimately results in a stable structure with the lowest total energy (Fig.~\ref{fig:2}(a)).
+This process ultimately results in a stable structure with the lowest total energy (Fig.~\ref{fig:1}(a)).

-Figure~\ref{fig:2}(b) clearly illustrates that the strength of ionic bonds is on the order of eV, exceeding the antiferromagnetic coupling in cuprates by approximately two orders of magnitude~\cite{Mourachkine2002}.
-This significant energy difference casts doubt on the viability of magnetic coupling-based electron (hole) pairing mechanisms or other pairing patterns within the sub-eV scale due to their relatively weak interaction (Fig.~\ref{fig:4}).
+Figure~\ref{fig:1}(b) illustrates that the strength of ionic bonds is on the order of eV, exceeding the antiferromagnetic or electron-phonon coupling in cuprates by approximately two orders of magnitude~\cite{Mourachkine2002,Yan2023,Lanzara2001}.
+This significant energy difference casts doubt on the viability of magnetic or electron-phonon coupling-based pairing mechanisms or other pairing patterns within the sub-eV scale due to their weak interaction (Fig.~\ref{fig:3}).
 It is the strong ionic bonding requires that oxygen atoms exist as \ce{O^{2-}} anions as much as possible.
-As a result, the repulsive effect of \ce{O^{-}} anions to electrons is ultimately suppressed by the interplay of strong ionic bonding and the intrinsic attraction of the oxygen nucleus to electrons.
-This leads to an eV-scale ``net attractive'' effect of anion \ce{O^{-}} to electrons, which facilitates the accumulation of $d$-electrons donated by metal atoms around the \ce{O^{-}} anions~\cite{Krakauer1988}.
+As a result, the repulsive effect of \ce{O^{-}} to electrons is ultimately suppressed by the interplay of strong ionic bonding and the intrinsic attraction of the oxygen nucleus to electrons.
+This leads to an eV-scale ``net attraction'' of \ce{O^{-}} to electrons, which facilitates the accumulation of $d$-electrons donated by metal atoms around \ce{O^{-}} anions to reduce the total energy of the crystal and to maintain structural stability.
 Similarly, holes with $d$-wave symmetry cluster around the metal cations because of the driving of strong ionic bonding.